donaldgrasse/donaldgrasse.github.io/_pages/working-papers.md

 {% include base_path %}

-* "The Strategy and Impacts of Rebel Public Services Provision: Evidence from Taliban Courts in Afghanistan." with Renard Sexton and Austin Wright (_Under Review_) [Download Here](http://donaldgrasse.github.io/files/TLB_Courts_GSW.pdf)

-* "Colonial Origins of Insecurity: Evidence from Brazil" [Download Here](http://donaldgrasse.github.io/files/orgins-insecurity-brazil.pdf)
+* "Climate, Conservation, and Conflict: Evidence from Nigeria" with Melissa Pavlik.
+Presenting at ESOC 2024.
+[Most Recent Version](http://mjpavlik.github.io/files/grasse_pavlik_2024.pdf)
+(New Version Soon)

+* "Fixing the Past: The Effects of Human Rights Trials on Political Attitudes in Argentina" with Jennifer Gandhi and Pearce Edwards (Forthcoming, British Journal of Political Science) [Author Copy]

+* "Is Transitional Justice Blind?
+The Link between Culpability and Prosecution in Argentina's Human Rights Trials" with Pearce Edwards and Jennifer Gandhi (Revise and Resubmit, Journal of Politics)

 Works in Progress
 ======

-* "What drives support for peace in Afghanistan?
-Three wave panel survey." with Renard Sexton, Christoph Zuercher and Manu Singh
-* "Unintended side effects of agricultural modernization in conflict zones: Evidence from  Southern Thailand" with Renard Sexton and Austin Wright
-* "A meta-analysis of aid and conflict studies" with Alicia Chen, Jenny Kim and Dotan Haim
-* "Fixing the Past: The Effects of Human Rights Trials on Political Attitudes in Argentina." with Pearce Edwards and Jennifer Gandhi
-* "Is Transitional Justice Blind?
-The Link between Culpability and Prosecution in Argentina's Human Rights Trials" with Pearce Edwards and Jennifer Gandhi
+* Gender, Violence and the Prospects for Negotiated Peace?
+Evidence from Afghanistan (with Zinab Attai, Renard Sexton Christoph Zuercher)
+* Gang Territory, Labor Market Access, and Social Capital (with Austin Wright)

 Works in Progress (Methodology)
 =====